ikunetwork/WhitePaper/README.md

 We anticipate these efficiencies allow for longevity escape velocity — the point at which, for every year you're alive, science is able to extend your life for more than a year.
 The holdup to achieve these efficiencies is not the science, but the incentive to mobilize resources to realize the science.
 Blockchains enable digitally programmable incentive models to coordinate resources where it was not previously possible.

-### The IKU Approach: A Fat Protocol for Digital Scale
+### The IKU Approach: A Fat Protocol for Digital Rights

 IKU provides the infrastructure for a liquid, bio R&D network to advance productivity by orders of magnitude.
 The IKU Network (the "Network") will serve to provide value exchange entry and exit opportunities through a fungible digital licensing mechanism enforced on a blockchain.
 Consider IKU as the Manhattan Project for R&D efficiency, with Figure C contextualizing its benefits: